Nuclear disarmament and non-proliferation

 Nuclear non-proliferation treaty

-The government of Canada remains deeply committed to the 1970 Nuclear Non-Proliferation Treaty (NPT), which remains the only legally binding global treaty promoting nuclear non-proliferation and disarmament.
+The government of Canada remains deeply committed to the 1970 Treaty on the Non-Proliferation of Nuclear Weapons (NPT), which remains the only legally binding global treaty promoting nuclear non-proliferation and disarmament.

 The NPT has 190 members; India, Israel, Pakistan, and South Sudan have not joined, and North Korea announced its withdrawal from the treaty in 2002.

 At its core, the NPT outlines a three-part bargain: States not possessing nuclear weapons commit not to acquire them; the five “Nuclear-Weapons States” (United States, Russian Federation, United Kingdom, France, and China) agree to pursue good-faith negotiations aimed at nuclear disarmament; and all NPT States Parties undertake to facilitate international cooperation in the peaceful uses of nuclear energy, fully in line with International Atomic Energy Agency (IAEA) safeguards.

 Every 5 years, NPT States Parties meet to hold a Review Conference, allowing them to review the treaty’s implementation and work to strengthen it.

-During the 2000 Review Conference, the NPT States agreed to “13 practical steps” to achieve nuclear disarmament goals (including the entry into force of the Comprehensive Nuclear-Test-Ban Treaty (CTBT), the negotiation of the Fissile Material Cut-Off Treaty (FMCT), and the “unequivocal undertaking by the Nuclear Weapons States to eliminate their weapons stockpiles).
+During the 2000 Review Conference, the NPT States agreed to “13 practical steps” to achieve nuclear disarmament goals (including the entry into force of the Comprehensive Nuclear-Test-Ban Treaty (CTBT), the negotiation of the Fissile Material Cut-Off Treaty (FMCT), and the “unequivocal undertaking by the Nuclear-Weapons States to eliminate their weapons stockpiles).
 At the 2010 Review Conference, NPT States agreed to the 2010 Review Conference, NPT States agreed to the 64-item Action Plan on nuclear non-proliferation, disarmament, and the peaceful use of nuclear energy.